ezeoleaf/awesome-golang-repositories/README.md

 [diskio](https://github.com/devlights/diskio): diskio is a tool to perform high load disk I/O for test purpose.
 [wally](https://github.com/WallarooLabs/wally): Distributed Stream Processing
 [jsmu](https://github.com/nofeaturesonlybugs/jsmu): An abstraction for Go's encoding/json that abstracts 2-pass encoding into a single pass similar to encoding/gob.
 [jqp](https://github.com/noahgorstein/jqp): A TUI playground to experiment with jq
+[go-cruise-control](https://github.com/banzaicloud/go-cruise-control): It's client library written in Golang for interacting with Linkedin Cruise Control using its HTTP API.